Cloud Infrastructure & DevOps

 How do you manage GPU costs for AI workloads?

-GPU cost management has three levers.
-First, right-sizing: most inference workloads run fine on A10G or L4 instances rather than A100s — significant cost difference, small latency difference for typical batch sizes.
-Second, spot instances for batch embedding and training jobs with proper checkpointing so interruptions do not lose progress.
-Third, inference caching at the application layer — for applications where many users ask similar questions, a semantic similarity cache (check if a similar question was recently answered before making a new model call) can reduce inference volume by 30-50%.
+Three levers: right-sizing (most inference workloads run fine on A10G or L4 instances rather than A100s — significant cost difference, small latency difference for typical batch sizes), spot instances for batch embedding and training jobs with checkpointing so interruptions don't lose progress, and inference caching at the application layer.
+A semantic similarity cache — checking if a close-enough question was recently answered before making a new model call — can cut inference volume by 30-50% for many applications.

-When should we use Kubernetes versus simpler alternatives?
+When does Kubernetes make sense versus simpler alternatives?

-Kubernetes makes sense when you have multiple services with different scaling requirements, need GPU scheduling and node affinity for inference workloads, or require rolling deployments with health checking across a fleet.
-For simpler applications — a handful of services with predictable load — managed container services (ECS, Cloud Run, Fly.io) are less operational overhead.
-The mistake is starting on Kubernetes before the complexity justifies it.
+Kubernetes is the right call when you have multiple services with different scaling profiles, need GPU scheduling and node affinity for inference workloads, or require rolling deployments with health checking across a fleet.
+For a handful of services with predictable load, managed container services like ECS, Cloud Run, or Fly.io carry less operational overhead.
+Starting on Kubernetes before the complexity justifies it is a common, expensive mistake.

 What is GitOps and should we use it?

-GitOps is the practice of using git pull requests as the mechanism for all production changes — including infrastructure and Kubernetes deployments.
-ArgoCD and Flux watch git repositories and automatically apply changes when they merge.
-The benefit is that your production state is always the result of reviewed, auditable git commits.
-For teams with established CI/CD discipline, GitOps is the natural next step.
-For teams still building their deployment process, it is worth investing in from the start.
+GitOps means git pull requests are the mechanism for all production changes — including Kubernetes deployments.
+ArgoCD and Flux watch your repos and apply changes when they merge, so your production state always traces back to a reviewed, auditable commit.
+For teams with solid CI/CD discipline already, GitOps is the natural next step; for teams building their deployment process from scratch, it's worth investing in at the start rather than retrofitting.

 How do you handle secrets in a Kubernetes environment?

-Kubernetes Secrets provide basic secret injection but store secrets as base64 — not encrypted at rest by default.
-For production, we use either AWS Secrets Manager / GCP Secret Manager with the external-secrets-operator (secrets stored in your cloud provider, injected into pods at runtime) or HashiCorp Vault for multi-cloud secrets management with fine-grained access control.
-The key requirement: secrets are never in git, even as encrypted values, without a proper secrets management solution.
+Kubernetes Secrets are base64, not encrypted at rest by default — not adequate for production.
+We use AWS Secrets Manager or GCP Secret Manager with the external-secrets-operator (secrets live in your cloud provider, injected into pods at runtime), or HashiCorp Vault for multi-cloud environments where you need fine-grained access control.
+The hard rule: secrets never live in git, even encrypted, without a proper secrets management solution behind them.

 What is edge inference and when does it make sense?

-Edge inference runs AI models at edge locations (Cloudflare Workers, Fastly, Vercel Edge) rather than centralized compute, reducing latency for geographically distributed users.
-It makes sense for latency-sensitive features where adding 100-200ms round-trip to a central region matters to users, and where the model fits within edge runtime constraints (typically small distilled models, not GPT-4o scale).
-Cloudflare Workers AI is the most accessible entry point for edge inference experiments.
+Edge inference runs AI models at edge locations — Cloudflare Workers AI, Fastly, Vercel Edge — rather than centralized compute, cutting latency for geographically distributed users.
+It makes sense when the round-trip to a central region adds 100-200ms that users will notice, and when the model fits within edge runtime constraints (typically small distilled models, not GPT-4o scale).
+Cloudflare Workers AI is the most accessible entry point for evaluating whether edge inference is worth the operational complexity for your use case.

 Ready to work with us?